Chems93/servier/README.md

 Assuming that the business don't want to launch extensive studies on molecules that could fail on clinical phases we selected the model that minimised type-II errors (non-rejection of false).

 #### room for improvement
-With more time we could perform a grid search for each model to find the best hyperparameters.
+With more time we could perform a grid search for each model to find the best hyperparameters and run a Principal Component Analysis or a Recursive Feature Elimination algorithm to reduce the number of features and minimise the noise.

 ##### predict
 When running the application using the setup.py file; please speicify the smile you want to analyze.